 Picnic Site Packages

-You are now able to reserve one of our group picnic sites listed below, for the whole day to use as a reception site.
-The price is $300.00 and this includes the site for the whole day during park hours and 50 parking passes for your guests.
-There will also be a $100.00 damage deposit that can be refunded if nothing is damaged.
+You are now able to reserve one of the group picnic sites listed below for an entire day for use as a reception site.
+The price is $300.00 and includes the site for the whole day during park hours and 50 parking passes for your guests.
+There is also a refundable $100.00 damage deposit (if nothing is damaged).

 Group Picnic Sites

 North Beach: $100.00.
 This site seats 120 people.